Richajaishwal0/meroNotes/DSA_psuedocodes/B-tree.md

 - Splitting and merging ensure that the tree remains balanced.
 - An in-order traversal is used to retrieve the customer numbers in the correct order.

-This structured pseudocode provides a simplified view of implementing a queue management system using a B-Tree.
-Let me know if you need further details or modifications!